 If you do walk out onto the flats, you'll also get a view of the process of rain and evaporation that leaves a pattern of rough hexagonal salt ridges like the ones visible in the photo at the top of this post.
 A fascinating process really, and one you can't get a true sense of unless you visit in winter.
 In the summer, you'll get a sense of how hot the world can get, as the Badwater Basin is the hottest part of the Park.

 I specifically asked for an SUV when we made the rental reservations because I knew we'd be in for a little rough terrain in Death Valley.
-In Minnesota, where we're from, an SUV by default is all-wheel drive, because, well, we have lots of snow here.
+In Minnesota, where we're from, an SUV by default is all-wheel drive, because, well, we have lots of snow in Minnesota.
 So I never thought to check when we picked up the car.
 I just (stupidly) presumed.

 As we were climbing up the mountain pass and began to do a little sliding around, I asked Kris to check the owner's manual to see if we were in an all-wheel drive, and she had just got the book out of the glove compartment when we hit some deeper snow and stuck.
 And, of course this being a California car, there was no snow equipment, or even a scraper, we could use to dig ourselves out.
 We hiked a bit up the road, only about 30 feet actually, and were able to bring back laundry bags full of gravel to put under the wheels.
 We succeeded after an hour's effort of moving the car about ten feet, and were stuck fast still.
 Of course, there's no cell signal anywhere in the Park you could use to summon help.